cookiester34/RPG-Build/README.md

  space - to jump
  shift - to sprint
  ctrl - to slow walk
- e - to sheath and unsheath weapon f - to pickup items i - to open and close inventory
+ e - to sheath and unsheath weapon (a tiny bit bugged) f - to pickup items i - to open and close inventory r - lockon enemies (this is still pretty bugged)

+ rightclick - to block (bugged) leftclick - to attack (tiny bit bugged)